-Norges Bank uses Google Analytics’ tracking code, which anonymises your IP address before the data are stored.
+Norges Bank uses Google Analytics’ and Microsoft Applications Insight's tracking code, which anonymises your IP address before the data are stored.
 The Bank is therefore unable to link information about your website usage to you as an individual and you cannot be identified.

 If your browser is set to accept cookies, this will be taken as consent to the storage of cookies on your browser.
 Although most current browsers accept cookies automatically, you can change your browser settings not to accept cookies.
 You can also delete existing cookies.
 However, you may experience reduced functionality if you choose to delete not to accept cookies.

 Visitors to the Bank’s website may, if they choose, disclose their e-mail address in order to receive news alerts from the Bank.
 E-mail addresses are used only for sending out news alerts linked to selected topics, and news alerts may be stopped at any time.
 Your e-mail address is then erased from our database.
 The legal basis is your consent.